 Lacrimal bones are small facial bones.
 They also help form the anterior medial wall of the eye socket.
 The lacrimal bones form a depression along the maxilla bones that hold the lacrimal sac where tears form, then drain through a duct into the nasal cavity.
 Misalignment of one of these bones may cause one to experience:

 Stimulating a healing effect for these sinus-related cranial bones can be helped by those trained in the best foot zone therapy through Wellness Life Zone, Foot Zone Academy, where these acupressure/reflexology signals were discovered.

-To find a professionally trained Foot Zone Practitioner near you who understands these signals, go to our directory at wellnesslifezone.com where you will find qualified foot zone practitioners and foot zone instructors.
+To find a professionally a highly trained Foot Zone Practitioner near you who understands these advanced signals, go to our directory at wellnesslifezone.com where you will find qualified foot zone practitioners and foot zone instructors.
 For more information about foot zoning, you may also access our free videos in the toolbar of our home page.